ananthb/image/README.md

 implements "simple image signing".

 The containers/image library also allows you to inspect a repository on a container registry without pulling down the image.
-This means it fetches the repository's manifest and it is able to show you a `docker inspect`-like json output about a whole repository or a tag.
-This library, in contrast to `docker inspect`, helps you gather useful information about a repository or a tag without requiring you to run `docker pull`.
+This means it fetches the repository's manifest and shows you a `docker inspect`-like json output about a whole repository or a tag.
+In contrast to `docker inspect`, this library helps you gather useful information about a repository or a tag without requiring you to run `docker pull`.

 The containers/image library also allows you to translate from one image format to another, for example docker container images to OCI images.
-It also allows you to copy container images between various registries, possibly converting them as necessary, and to sign and verify images.
+It also allows you to copy container images between registries, possibly converting them as necessary.
+It also signs and verifies images.

 ## Command-line usage

-The containers/image project is only a library with no user interface;
+The containers/image project is a library with no user interface;
 you can either incorporate it into your Go programs, or use the `skopeo` tool:

-The [skopeo](https://github.com/containers/skopeo) tool uses the containers/image library and takes advantage of many of its features, e.g. `skopeo copy` exposes the `containers/image/copy.Image` functionality.
+The [skopeo](https://github.com/containers/skopeo) tool uses the containers/image library and takes advantage of its features, e.g. `skopeo copy` exposes the `containers/image/copy.Image` functionality.

 ## Dependencies